2 Min Read

 The source of much of the confusion appears to be differences in how pricing information is displayed.
 Some dispensing software systems may not yet reflect the new Commonwealth Price that includes the wholesaler mark-up.
 In addition, because the WMU only applies when an S100 medicine is supplied through a community pharmacy, the PBS website does not display the community pharmacy-specific price.

-To address member concerns, the Guild has raised the issue with both the Department of Health, Disability and Ageing and Services Australia.
-Both organisations have confirmed that pharmacies will be remunerated correctly, including the WMU where applicable, despite any discrepancies currently visible in software systems or public pricing information.
+In response to member concerns, the Guild raised the issue with DoHDA and Services Australia.
+Both organisations have advised that pharmacies will be remunerated correctly, including the WMU where applicable, despite any discrepancies currently visible in software systems or public pricing information.

 Pharmacists seeking to verify remuneration amounts can access the relevant pricing information through the 1 July 2026 Ex-manufacturer Pricing spreadsheet.